Anya Jenkins

-Anya Christina Emmanuella Jenkins (Note: In Checkpoint Anya gives this as her full name while trying to convince the Watcher's Council she is an ordinary human.
-Later, in Selfless, she calls it a "lame-ass made up maiden name".
-In the 1999 Sunnydale High Yearbook tie-in book, she is named "Anya Emerson".) (born as Aud) is a fictional character created by Joss Whedon for the television series Buffy the Vampire Slayer.
-Portrayed by Emma Caulfield, she appears as a recurring guest in the third and fourth seasons, before becoming a series regular in the show's fifth, sixth, and seventh seasons.
-She made her last TV appearance in Buffy's series finale that aired on May 20, 2003.
+Anya Christina Emmanuella Jenkins (Note: In "Checkpoint", Anya gives her full name as "Anya Christina Emmanuella Jenkins" while trying to convince the Watcher's Council she is an ordinary human.
+Later, in "Selfless", she calls it a "lame-ass made up maiden name".
+In the 1999 Sunnydale High Yearbook tie-in book, she is named "Anya Emerson".) (/ˈɑːnjə/ AHN-yə) is a fictional character who appears in the television series Buffy the Vampire Slayer.
+She is introduced in "The Wish" as Anyanka, a vengeance demon who wreaks havoc by granting the wishes of women wronged by men.
+After losing her abilities, she becomes trapped in human form and begins a relationship with Xander, a friend of Buffy's.
+Anya is unfamiliar with social conventions, and her blunt, tactless speech is often used for comic relief.